Invite friends and family to read the obituary and add memories.

 Bruce Lynn Jeffers, age 69, of rural Centerville, Kansas and recently from the Kansas Veteran’s Home in Winfield Kansas passed away on April 12, 2026, from a prolonged traumatic brain injury incurred very likely from poison ivy smoke from a wildfire in April 2011.

 Bruce joined the United States Navy on July 9, 1976, and became an Air Traffic Controller serving on three different aircraft carriers, the U.S.S.
 Saratoga, CV-60; the U.S.S.
 Kittyhawk, CV-63; and the U.S.S.
 Nimitz, CVN-68 a nuclear aircraft carrier.
-He was honorably discharged as an E-6 Aircraft Controller First Class (AC1) on July 31, 1996, after retiring with 20 years of service and moved to Centerville Kansas to live with his parents.
+He was honorably discharged as an E-6 Aircraft Controller First Class (AC1) on July 31,1996 and retired after serving 20 years, and moved to Centerville Kansas to live with his parents.

-Bruce Jeffers is survived by his sister Kathy Brown and her husband Dennis of Yorba Linda, California, brother Keith Jeffers and his wife Liz of McLouth, Kansas, and many nieces and nephews, cousins, and aunts.
+Bruce Jeffers is survived by his sister Kathy Brown and her husband Dennis, brother Keith Jeffers and his wife Liz, and many nieces and nephews, cousins, and aunts.
 He was preceded in death by Mother Nadine Jeffers (Johnson) in 2007, his Father George Jeffers in 2019, sister Karen Manning in 2021, and brother Gale Jeffers in 2025.

 Fort Scott National Cemetery